ansible/ansible-documentation/docs/docsite/rst/scenario_guides/guide_azure.rst

 .. code-block:: ini

     [azure]
     # Control which resource groups are included.
-By default all resources groups are included.
+By default, all resources groups are included.
     # Set resource_groups to a comma separated list of resource groups names.
     #resource_groups=